Frequently Asked Questions

-Group fees are $45-$50 per week.
-Each group description on this website will have the fees listed for that group.
+Group fees are $60 per week.
+Each group description on this website will have details of the fees listed for that group.
 For ongoing groups, fees are collected as a monthly 'subscription'.
 For a group series, fees are collected for the full series once you register, with the option to pay full fees up front, or pay half at registration and half mid-way through the series.

 Individual therapy fees are $150 per 50-minute session.
-Fees are collected at tne end of each session.
+Fees are collected at the end of each session.

 Intake assessment fees are $150 for 50 minutes.
 Assessments are part of the registration process for all new clients, and returning clients who have not received services for 90 days or more.

 Fees can be paid with any major credit card through the secure, HIPAA-compliant Client Portal.

 2. Do you take insurance?

 You may receive partial or full reimbursement for services through out-of-network (OON) insurance benefits.
 If you do this, I can provide a 'superbill' each month for you to submit to your insurance.
 I encourage you contact your insurance company to determine your eligibility for reimbursement, as many insurance companies offer OON benefits but don't always make this obvious.

 The phone consultation is casual and brief.
 It gives me a chance to know your main goals for therapy and your level of comfort and commitment in participating in groups/individual therapy.
 This helps me determine whether my services actually fit your needs and preferences.
 I review fees and when/how they're collected, and benefits and limitations of doing therapy online.
 I invite you to ask any questions you may have.
 This will be your first introduction to me and I encourage you to 'feel out' whether my personality and approach matches what you're looking for in a therapist.